 - I love noodles, fish, and sweets, so these made up the bulk of my diet in Tokyo.
 I usually don’t crave a lot of meat (besides fried chicken), so I didn’t have yakitori, shabu shabu, Kobe beef, etc.

 - Tokyo has some of the best fine dining restaurants in the world, but I didn’t visit any of them.
-I’ve been lucky to have some great fine dining experiences in New York, but I rarely think about these meals once I leave the restaurant.
+I’ve been lucky to have had some great fine dining experiences in New York, but I rarely thought about these meals after I paid the bill.
 Instead, I tend to crave budget or midrange food.
-Call me a philistine, but I don’t have a sophisticated enough palate to discern how a $200 meal is ten times better than one that cost $20.
+Call me a philistine, but I don’t have a palate sophisticated enough to discern how a $200 meal is ten times better than one that cost $20.
 I get more satisfaction from a good deal.

 Now that we’ve gotten that out of the way, let’s talk food.

 Since I’m a noodle maven, my first meal in Tokyo had to be ramen.
 Once I dropped off my backpack at my hostel, I headed straight to Ichiran in Asakusa.
-Ichiran has many locations throughout Japan, and it has the following features: (1) a vending machine ordering system and (2) individual booths, where you can spend some quality time with your ramen.
+Ichiran has many locations throughout Japan, and it has the following features: (1) a vending machine ordering system and (2) individual booths, where you can have some serious bonding time with your ramen.
 Once you select your ramen, the vending machine spits out a ticket.
 You take a seat at a booth, and a staff member will lift a divider a few inches to collect your ticket.
 You’ll never see the staff member’s face; you’ll only see their hands.
 Within a couple of minutes, your ramen will be delivered, and the divider will close.
 It was pure bliss to enjoy my ramen in private.